Vara to Shaku (Japanese) Converter

 - Click the swap button (⇌) to reverse the conversion direction.

-How to Convert Vara to Shaku (Japanese)
+How to Convert Vara to Shaku (Japanese): Step-by-Step Guide

 Converting Vara to Shaku (Japanese) involves multiplying the value by a specific conversion factor, as shown in the formula below.